Disclosure: This post contains affiliate links. We may earn a commission at no extra cost to you. Our research is independent and unbiased.

 | Rural Midwest | $3,000 | $4,500 | $3,750 |

-š Real Claim Example: Bella the Lab
+📊 Real Claim: Bella the Lab

-- Dog: 4-year-old Labrador Retriever
+- The Patient: 4-year-old Labrador Retriever.

-- Surgery: TPLO in Chicago, IL
+- The Procedure: TPLO in Chicago.

 - Total Vet Bill: $6,200

-- Insurance Plan: 90% reimbursement, $250 deductible
+- The Insurance Plan: 90% reimbursement, $250 deductible.

-- Owner Paid: $250 (deductible) + $595 (10% co-pay) = $845
+- What the Owner Actually Paid: $250 (deductible) + $595 (10% co-pay) = $845

-- Insurance Paid: $5,355
+- What Insurance Covered: $5,355

 | Feature | Surgery (TPLO) | Conservative Management |